-5. We draw attention to Note 52 to the standalone financial statements which states that the Company has incurred net losses of Rs.
-1,045.02 million during the year ended 31 March 2023 and has a net current liability position of Rs.
-5,457.64 million as on that date and describes certain loans for which the Company is in default.
-Further, the Company's ability to meet its future obligations is dependent on restructuring of its loans.
+5. We draw attention to Note 53 to the standalone financial statements which states that the Company has incurred net losses of ₹1,850.88 million during the year ended 31 March 2024 and has a net current liability position of ₹7,416.39 million as on that date and describes certain loans in default for which the Company has entered into a one - time settlement with FCCB's holders.
+Further, the Company's ability to meet its future obligations is dependent on successful implementation of the restructuring agreement.
 These conditions indicate significant doubt on the Company's ability to continue as going concern.
-The Company is in the process of executing an Inter Creditor Arrangement and proposing a resolution plan to the lenders.
+The Company is in the process of implementing restructuring agreement.
 In view of the above, the standalone financial statements of the Company have been prepared on a going concern basis.
+(Refer Note 60 to the standalone financial statements).